StevenWInfo/haskell-soda/README.md

 ###Query Structure

 The main part of the query is specified using a value of the `Query` type. `Query` is just a record type where every field corresponds to one of the [SoQL Clauses](https://dev.socrata.com/docs/queries/), with the addition of a field for creating simple filters.
-Due to some name clashes with other functions in Haskell, the field accessor names differ a little, so you should probably check out the [Haddock documentation for Query](http:/stevenw.info/haskell-soda/0.1.0.0/Query.html) to see how the field names differ, and the overall structure of the Query type.
+Due to some name clashes with other functions in Haskell, the field accessor names differ a little, so you should probably check out the Haddock documentation for [Query](http:/stevenw.info/haskell-soda/0.1.0.0/Query.html) to see how the field names differ, and the overall structure of the Query type.
 Note that changing the subquery field isn't actually used in the rest of the library yet, because implementing subqueries will take a little more work that hasn't been done yet.
 Each field is also a Maybe type to indicate whether any particular clause is even set and added to the query.

 To construct a query, I recommend starting with the `emptyQuery` value, which has all of the fields set to `Nothing`, and then assign the desired fields to `Just` some value.

 Some of the clauses have some special types of their own, mostly because we need some slightly heterogeneous types to be included in those fields.

-- `Filter`: combines the column and SODA element to represent a filter.
-It has a utility operator `$=` so you can create a filter by just writing `column $= SodaVal "value"`.

-- `Select`: Has a `Select` constructor for specifying normal selects with just a column or other SODA elements, and an `Alias` constructor to also specify, using a string, that SODA element has an alias.

-- `Where`: Any Soda element that is, or evaluates to a `Checkbox`.
-This restriction makes sure it is like a filter, which a WHERE clause is.

-- `Having`: Similar to Where, it is constructed with a SODA element that is, or evaluates to a `Checkbox`.
-The main difference is that this clause can work with aggregate functions, and the WHERE clause cannot.
-This restriction isn't currently encoded into this library yet, but it is one of the issues I hope to address.

-- `Order`: Takes a column to order in the results, as well as an element of the `Sorting` type which just has two constructors to indicate whether it should be ascending or descending.

-- `Group`: Takes a column to be grouped for working with aggregates.
+To learn about how those types are constructed, you can head over to the [Query Clauses](http:/stevenw.info/haskell-soda/0.1.0.0/Query.html#g:1) section of the Haddock documentation.

 ###Query Elements